mssola/dotfiles/README.md

 $ sudo zypper in spell
 ```

-Also, in Emacs the markdown mode requires a markdown-to-HTML converter.
+Also, in GNU Emacs the markdown mode requires a markdown-to-HTML converter.
 There
 are multiple options, but for me `calibre` seems to work just fine.

 ## Weechat certificates